Do you wonder what you can do to prevent your child from drowning?

 Make Sure Your Children Are Aware of Safe Behaviors Around Water

 Children, even very young children, are capable of understanding simple rules.
 You don’t want to overwhelm young children by adding too many complex rules — just stick with the basics.
-Which is what I like so much about the pledge.

 - Don’t eat a big meal before you go swimming.